jbqueru/stepback/README.md

 it ignores any hardware beyond that of a plain ST, such that it neither uses those capabilities nor disables them, which could cause compatibility issues.
-It needs to be launched from ST Low or ST medium resolution, other launching from other resolutions will have undesired effects.
+It needs to be launched from ST Low or ST medium resolution, and launching from other resolutions will have undesired effects.

 It's been developed with rmac 2.2.25 and tested under Hatari